Role of overparametrization in quantum approximate optimization: Abstract

 \section{Abstract}

 Variational quantum algorithms have emerged as a cornerstone of contemporary quantum algorithms research.
 While they have demonstrated considerable promise in solving problems of practical interest, efficiently determining the minimal quantum resources necessary to obtain such a solution remains an open question.
-In this work, inspired by concepts from classical machine learning, we investigate the impact of overparameterization on the performance of variational algorithms.
+In this work, inspired by concepts from classical machine learning, we investigate the impact of overparametrization on the performance of variational algorithms.
 Our study focuses on the quantum approximate optimization algorithm (QAOA)---a prominent variational quantum algorithm designed to solve combinatorial optimization problems.
 We investigate if circuit overparametrization is necessary and sufficient to solve such problems in QAOA, considering two representative problems --- MAX-CUT and MAX-2-SAT.
-For MAX-CUT we observe that overparametriation is both sufficient and (statistically) necessary for attaining exact solutions, as confirmed numerically for up to $20$ qubits.
-In fact, for MAX-CUT on 2-regular graphs we show the necessity to be exact, based on the analytically found optimal depth.
+For MAX-CUT on 2-regular graphs we observe that overparametrization is both sufficient and necessary.
+To establish this, we analytically show that the optimal circuit depth for such problems scale as $n/2$ for even $n$.
+For a more general case of random graphs, the overparametrization was observed to be sufficient, yet necessary only for a statistically dominant fraction of instances.
 In sharp contrast, for MAX-2-SAT, underparametrized circuits suffice to solve most instances.
 This result highlights the potential of QAOA in the underparametrized regime, supporting its utility for current noisy devices.